 Brewers vs Cubs Game 5 Odds

 The Brew Crew are a -130 home favorite for Game 5.
-The Cubbies return at +110 odds at MLB sportsbooks.
+The Cubbies return at +110 odds at MLB betting sites.
 The total is set at 7.5, and the Under has cashed in back-to-back games.

 Brewers vs Cubs Game 5 Analysis